EnCue/unity-dialoguesystem/README.md

 Dialogue json files should be placed under a "StreamingAssets" folder within the Unity project assets.
 Alternatively, the file path found in "DictionaryCoverter.cs" can be adjusted accordingly.

-A functional version of the dialogue system can be found under the "Sample Project" folder of the repository.
+A functional version of the dialogue system can be found under the "Unity Demonstration" folder of the repository.